-The 2019-2020 AEMing for Achievement Grant Application window is open!
+The 2020-2021 AEMing for Achievement Grant Application is closed.
+Thank you to all who have applied.

 Intensive, but friendly, and direct assistance bringing your district into full compliance with the requirement to determine a process to provide Accessible Educational Materials including need, acquisition, implementation and data collection for the purpose of increasing student achievement, through the lens of Universal Design for Learning.

 2. A dedicated weekly PATINS Specialist meeting with your district, in-person, online, or by phone conference for the rest of this grant cycle (school year).
 This may include help in identifying needs, building your action plan, training, supporting Digital Rights Managers in your district, identifying weaker areas and implementing your plan of action to improve access for all students!
 Meetings may be held more often if needed.

 3. Focused assistance and guidance provided for students identified as benefiting from reading accommodations in 2 primary ways.
 First, in ensuring your district is in compliance with the OSEP vetted Quality Indicators for providing Accessible Instructional Materials from the National Center for AEM.
 Second, in assisting your staff with the collection and analysis of data to guide accommodations and to demonstrate growth and guide further accommodations in the most appropriate and beneficial ways.

 4. COMMUNICATION Device/System ASSISTANCE: Each of the selected AEM LEAs will be able to submit at least one application for specialized assistance with finding the right communication device or system for a student with more intensive needs AND financial assistance in order to obtain the communication device determined to be the most appropriate.